All you need to know about a geo-environmental risk study: get a quick and efficient assessment

 Phase 3: Risk assessment and recommendations

-Based on the findings of the site investigation, a detailed risk assessment is conducted, evaluating:
+Based on the findings of the preliminary assessment and site investigation, a detailed risk assessment is conducted, evaluating:

 - The presence and concentration of contaminants.